-Please click below for our spring term newsletter.
+Please click below for our summer term newsletter.

 We recognise that your child learns best when school and parents work together in partnership, so we would like to thank you for your ongoing support.